Quasi-isometric rigidity for graphs of virtually free groups with two-ended edge groups: Preliminaries

 commutes up to bounded distance.
 The two $g$ maps are actually isometries, so this diagram defines two quasi-isometries $F\to F$ at bounded distance from each other, with quasi-isometry constants only depending on $\alpha$.
 As $F$ has Cayley graph a regular tree, one can easily deduce that the distance between these two quasi-isometries $F\to F$ also just depends on $\alpha$.
 This implies that $\alpha$ is at bounded distance from any orbit map of $F$.
 It immediately follows that the action of $F$ on $Y$ is cocompact, and it must also be free because $F$ is torsion-free. \end{proof}

 \begin{remk} ``Random line patterns'' are rigid line patterns in the following sense: working in the Cayley graph of $F$ with respect to a given free basis $\mathcal{B}$, and taking geodesic representatives for the lines in $\mathcal{L_H}$, if some $l\in\mathcal{L_H}$ contains every reduced word of length 3 as a subsegment, then $\mathcal{L_H}$ is rigid.
-This follows from \cite[Corollary 5.5]{CashenManning15} and Theorem \ref{thm:rigidEquivalence} (note that the only possibility of being in case (2) but not case (3) of Theorem \ref{thm:rigidEquivalence} is if the hyperbolic surface is a pair of pants, but then $F$ will admit a free splitting relative to each subgroup in $\mathcal{H}$ individually).
+It follows from \cite[Corollary 5.5]{CashenManning15} that $F$ does not split freely or cyclically relative to the subgroup corresponding to this $l$, so Theorem \ref{thm:rigidEquivalence} implies that $\mathcal{L_H}$ is rigid.
+(Note that the only possibility of being in case (2) of Theorem \ref{thm:rigidEquivalence}, but not splitting cyclically relative to $\mathcal{H}$, is if the hyperbolic surface is a pair of pants, but then $F$ will admit a free splitting relative to each subgroup in $\mathcal{H}$ individually.)
 In particular, if $w\in F$ is a random word of length $n$ with respect to $\mathcal{B}$, then the probability that $\mathcal{L}_{\{\langle w\rangle\}}$ is rigid tends to 1 exponentially quickly as $n\to\infty$. \end{remk}